 The ascend from Phulga to Kheerganga is a little arduous but worth all the joy you get by immersing in hot springs of Kheerganga.

-Take Away Tip: It indulge a lot to remain soaked up in the hot springs but long exposure to sulfuric water leads to dizziness and puking.
-Don't stay in hot springs for more than 5 to 7 min
+Take Away Tip: It indulges a lot to remain soaked up in the hot springs but long exposure to sulfuric water leads to dizziness and puking.
+Don't stay in hot springs for more than 5 to 7 min.

 Mesmerizing valley at Kheerganga campsite